 The section of Bryce Canyon known as The Amphitheater has the most concentrated grouping of hoodoos and is one of the most iconic, Bryce Canyon photo spots in the park.

-BRYCE CANYON VIEWS & TOP BRYCE CANYON PHOTO SPOTS
+BEST BRYCE CANYON VIEWS AND PHOTO SPOTS

 When visiting Bryce Canyon, we recommend you begin by driving 18 miles to Rainbow Point at the end of the Scenic Drive.